lit/lit.dev/packages/lit-dev-content/site/docs/tools/react.md

 );
 ```

-After defining the React component, you can use it just as you would any other
+After defining the React component, use it like any other React component.
-React component.

 ```jsx
 <MyElementComponent